Research and Product Development Timeline

 Key Objectives: To follow on from proof of concept to product development stage.
 New product prototypes for training and diagnosis support in cardiac electrophysiology and electrocardiography.
 The Epicardio heart simulator enables direct visualisation of how disease can cause changes on the heart’s electrical activation, allowing a shift from the ineffectual learning-by-rote, which still dominates much of medical education.

-2012 Proof of Concept backed by TSB SMART Grant
+2012 Proof of Concept backed by TSB (IUK) SMART R&D Grant

 “Real-time Simulation of Cardiac Electrophysiology for Medical Training and Diagnosis Support”